How to choose your first super fund

 When you choose your first super fund, make sure you take a long-term view.
 Your employer payments will add up over time, and you may choose to add extra money on top1.

 As well as your contributions, your super is also earning money from compound returns.
-This is the money your balance earns from interest paid on the interest you earn.
+This refers to the growth generated on your balance, where any earnings are reinvested to potentially generate further returns.
 Just like your balance does, extra contributions can also generate compound returns, helping your super to grow over the long term.
 It’s important to remember that investment returns can fluctuate – some years they’re higher and other years they’re lower, and can even be negative.

 Here’s another way of thinking about it: A snowball rolling down a hill may start small but grows bigger the longer it rolls.
 Think of the snowball as your super balance, and its increasing size your compound returns over your working life.